aziontech/lib/packages/domains/README.md

 **Returns:**

-- `Promise<AzionDomainResponse>` - The domain object or throw if the domain does not exist.
+- `Promise<AzionDomainResponse>` - The domain object or state failed.

 ### `updateDomain`